Managers' Pre-Season Guide...

 If you don't have the answer you need in time - RING !!

 (i).
-At the beginning of the season, by providing the Society with Your Fixtures.
+At the beginning of the season the League provides Your Society with Your Fixtures on GMS.

 (ii).
-Weekly in advance of your Home games.
+Confirm these Weekly in advance of your Home games.

 (iii).
-Update your Society with re-arranged games, Cup games, and venue switches.
+Update your Society with and re-arranged games, Cup games, or venue switches.

 (3).
 Confirm with your appointed Referee at least a week before the game.